 She joined Machins following the merger of her former practice, Sumner & Tabor, with Machins in May 2012.
 Kathryn is a Member of Resolution, a qualified Resolution Collaborative Lawyer and a Member of the Law Society’s Family Law Advanced Panel with specialist accreditations in Financial Remedies in Divorce and Complex Asset cases.

-Kathryn was recognised as a ‘Leading Lawyer’ in the Legal 500 2020 edition.
+Kathryn was recognised as a ‘Leading Individual’ in the Legal 500 2022 edition.

 Specialist practice areas

 - Financial cases where there is high net worth, foreign assets or businesses or complex financial arrangements